-A study of the development, administration, and use of leisure time within the community and of the community agencies organized to meet present-day recreational needs. - 205.
-Coaching of Basketball Two hours A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy. - 206.
-Coaching of Spring Sports
+A study of the development, administration, and use of leisure time within the community and of the community agencies organized to meet present-day recreational needs.

+COACHING OF BASKETBALL Two hours A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy.